api-search/rules/README.md

   href="https://apisjson.org/schema/name/">name property for APIs.json</a>, and
   explore <a href="https://guidance.apievangelist.com/guidance/apis/names.html"
   target="_blank">API names</a> more via API Evangelist guidance.
-message: API has a name.
+message: Has a Name
 given: $.apis.*
 severity: info
 then:
   field: name
   function: falsy
 ```
-## Has an about property. (apis-json-apis-properties-about-info)
+## Has About (apis-json-apis-properties-about-info)
 This property ensures provides a reference to an about page, either for the company, organization, or government agency behind an API, or specifically about the domain, team, and the APIs they produce.
 The goal is to provide more background on who is behind an API for consumers, but also any other stakeholder who may want to know more.
 You can find details about the <a href="https://apisjson.org/common/about/">about property type for APIs.json</a>, and explore <a href="https://guidance.apievangelist.com/guidance/bounded-context/about.html" target="_blank">about pages</a> more via API Evangelist guidance.

 ```